longjie/ros_cython_example/README.md

 This package owes much to the [cython_catkin_example](https://github.com/marcoesposito1988/cython_catkin_example) project.
-I try to show another simplified and extendable example to fit actual ROS usage.
+I just want to show another simplified and extendable example to fit actual ROS usage.

 In this example, I assume fairly standard ROS package contents as follows: